 The Contractor shall review, validate, and reconcile MCP TPL activities by:

-Utilizing encounter data to review and validate date provided in the TPL report.
+Utilizing encounter data to review and validate data provided in the TPL report.

 Reconciling any discrepancies found between the MCP TPL reporting and the encounter data.

 Timeframes for the review and validation of the report will be determined by the Agency.